5. Saving the data

 github action sucess

 Great!
 Now your scraper is 🌟automated🌟.
 You will receive an email associated with your GitHub account if the action fails for whatever reason.
-We can “set it and forget it,” but it’s likely that you would want to know when data is updated.
+We can “set it and forget it,” but it’s likely that you want to know when data is updated.
 In the next chapter we will go over how to integrate Slack into your actions file for customized alerts.